Hummingbird Feeder Food

 Thank you for your query.

 I will answer your concerns as best I can.
 I would be interested to know where you received your information.

 I have read extensively about Hummingbirds and have had 30 years of personal experience feeding these amazing little birds, but have never observed any of the health issues you describe.

 From time to time I have heard some concern expressed as you have over feeding white sugar syrup to them.
-Usually this begins with a concern over our own health issues and extrapolating that to Hummingbirds.
+Usually, this begins with concern over our own health issues and extrapolating that to Hummingbirds.

-They are also consuming a large quantity of bugs in their daily quest to feed themselves.
+They are also consuming a large number of bugs in their daily quest to feed themselves.
 They require an enormous amount of energy to keep up their busy lives.

-The difference between us and Hummingbirds is activity level.
-It is our relatively sedentary, stressful life style that has created the current rise of diabetes in humans.
+The difference between us and Hummingbirds is the activity level.
+It is our relatively sedentary, stressful lifestyle that has created the current rise of diabetes in humans.

 - The Hummers we feed flit back and forth from the flowers on our deck and garden to the syrup feeders all day long.
 And I’m quite sure they are visiting other plants in the area when they are not in our yard.
 This activity level from plant to plant is also ensuring the pollination of the affected species.

 - As for the crystallization of sugar on the birds themselves… I would definitely need to see some factual information about this.

 - Honey, corn syrup, and manmade sweeteners should never be used to feed Hummingbirds.Honey causes a fungus to grow in their mouths, which has been documented and is always fatal.